 Publication is not the end of the process!
 You can help disseminate your paper and ensure it is as widely read and cited as possible.
 The SAGE Author Gateway has numerous resources to help you promote your work.
 Visit the Promote Your Article page on the Gateway for tips and advice.
 In addition, SAGE is partnered with Kudos, a free service that allows authors to explain, enrich, share, and measure the impact of their article.
 Find out how to maximise your article’s impact with Kudos.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Convergence editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Convergence Editors as follows: